 While the terms are often used interchangeably, brand and business represent different aspects of a company.
 A business refers to the organizational structure, operations, and financial activities that generate revenue.
 A brand is the perception, reputation, and emotional connection a company cultivates with its audience.

-What Is a Business?
+What Is a Business?Edit Post

 A business is an entity that engages in commercial, industrial, or professional activities.
 It is structured to achieve specific goals, typically generating profit through selling products or services.

-The main components of a business include the following:
+The main components of a business include:

 Ultimately, a business focuses on the organization and management needed to run and expand in its market.